LSS-USP/kiskadee-ranking-data/README.md

 * You can check that there are no repeated file names in the set of test cases used for this experiment with the folowing command:

+### 2017-10-14

+* Added new feature with number of warnings in a file, reaching 69% precision
+* when I add the file name (we no not want it) it goes up to 71%

 ```
 test `cat c_testcases.list cpp_testcases.list | sed 's/.*\/\([^/]*\.c[p]*\).*/\1/' | sort -u | wc -l` == `cat c_testcases.list cpp_testcases.list | wc -l` && echo 'There are no repeated file names in the used set of the test suite'
 ```